 Nevada's diversity is remarkable and best observed in it's Wilderness.
 I visit wilderness to fill my spirit; I get lost to find myself.

-Jesy, originally from Nothern California, now calls Las Vegas home.
-She has a B.S. in Psychology from Southern Oregon University and is continuing her education at College of Southern Nevada.
+Jesy, originally from Northern California, now calls Las Vegas home.
+She has a B.S. in Psychology from Southern Oregon University and is continuing her education at College of Southern Nevada & University of Nevada, Las Vegas.
 It is in the Mojave Desert that her passion for hiking and outdoor exploration took root.
 A consistent interest in biology (reptiles in particular) guides how she spends her time.
-She also enjoys exploring flavor combinations as a self-proclaimed "closet cook" where she is able to hone these skills on the various stewardship trips she helps lead throughout the year.
-Jesy served as a Wilderness Stewardship intern for two years with Friends of Nevada Wilderness before joining the team as our Southern Nevada technician.
-Her favorite outdoor activities are hiking and observing wildlife in the natural environment.
+Jesy served as a Wilderness Stewardship intern for two years with Friends of Nevada Wilderness before joining the team as our Southern Nevada Program Coordinator.
+Her favorite outdoor activities are hiking, backpacking, some climbing and certainly observing wildlife in the natural environment.